gitbucket/gitbucket/README.md

 Installation
 --------
 GitBucket requires **Java8**.
-You have to install it if it is not already installed.
+You have to install it, if it is not already installed.

 1. Download the latest **gitbucket.war** from [the releases page](https://github.com/gitbucket/gitbucket/releases) and run it by `java -jar gitbucket.war`.
 2. Go to `http://[hostname]:8080/` and log in with **root** / **root**.